 G-CM9: Miscellaneous Measures

-All food-related trash will be disposed of in closed containers and removed from the construction area daily during the construction period.
-Construction personnel will not feed or otherwise attract fish or wildlife to the construction site.

-No pets or firearms will be allowed in the construction area.
+.

 G-CM10: Restoration of Temporarily Disturbed Area

 The Authority will restore temporarily disturbed areas to pre-project conditions within a year after the activity causing habitat disturbance is completed.
 When restoring temporarily-impacted habitat, the Sites Authority must utilize native plant species appropriate to the area and will control the spread of invasive plant species.